Poshy163/Sharesight-API/README.md

-To make an API call (get): call .get_api_request(endpoint, endpoint_list_version), making the endpoint being a list of both the API version, and the call.
+To make an API call (get): call .get_api_request(endpoint, endpoint_list_version), making the endpoint being a list of the API version, the call URL, and the params if applicable.
 It will return a dictionary with the response.
-You are able to parse through the access_token, otherwise it will default to the current access token in the constructor
+You are able to parse through the access_token, otherwise it will default to the current access token in the constructor.

-example: `await sharesight.get_api_request(["v2","portfolios"])`
+example: `await sharesight.get_api_request(["v2","portfolios", None])`

 or

-example: `await sharesight.get_api_request(["v2","portfolios"], access_token)`
+example: `await sharesight.get_api_request(["v2","portfolios", None], access_token)`

 To make an API call (post): call .post_api_request, with the addition of parsing in a payload JSON to post